 The college application process is a challenge!
-But whether you’re a 9th grade student looking for tips on how to map out your high school experience or a 10th grader wondering when to start ACT prep, this article will have something for you.
-Our Part II blog has tips for 11th and 12th grade students sure to help you succeed.
+But with the right preparation, it doesn’t have to be.
+So, whether you’re a 9th grade student looking for tips on how to map out your high school experience or a 10th grader wondering when to start test prep, this article will have something for you.
+Our Part II blog has tips for 11th and 12th grade students.

 9th Grade College Application Planning